 How Many House Fires Are Caused By Space Heaters?

-Indoor heating equipment is the second most common cause of house fires in America.
+Space heater fires are the second most common cause of house fires in America.
 The U.S. Consumer Product Safety Commission states that 25,000 house fires occur every year as a result of space heater use.

 They also say that improper heater use also causes 300 deaths and 6,000 burn injuries annually.